jdrco/baltree/README.md

 - `rb_tree.rs`: Contains all the functionality regarding the creation of the Red Black Trees.
 Serves as the main module for the Red Black Tree.

-- `bs_tree.rs`: Contains the logic responsible for a common/shared methods among both trees as they are both technically Binary Search Trees.
+- `common_tree.rs`: Contains the logic responsible for a common/shared methods among both trees.

 - `lib.rs`: Contains the imports that help centralize the connection of all modules.